rossv/designstorms/docs/issue_report.md

 - **Custom curve rejected** – Ensure the CSV includes two columns (time and cumulative fraction) and that the cumulative values increase monotonically from 0 to 1.
 The importer trims, normalizes, and resamples the curve to match the storm duration.
 - **DAT export confusion** – DAT files only contain intensities in inches per hour.
-Use the CSV export if you need timestamps, cumulative depth, or incremental depth columns.
+Use the CSV export (with a valid start time if you need timestamps) for timestamp, cumulative depth, or incremental depth columns.
 - **Atlas 14 iso-lines missing** – The contour preview appears only after a table is loaded.
 Verify that the NOAA fetch succeeded (status text under the refresh button) and that JavaScript errors are not preventing Plotly from rendering.